TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_general.md

 The board that you will receive doesn't have any firmware installed so when plugged into a computer, the board will show as an unidentified device.
 Follow the [WiFi instructions](fly_e3_connected_wifi.html).

+## Ender 3 Conversion

+There is an [Ender 3 Conversion guide](ender_3_conversion.html) that gives a full walkthrough from start to finish.